Azure/k8s-actions/README.md

-# GitHub Actions for Kubernetes
+# GitHub Actions for Azure Kubernetes service or any generic Kubernetes cluster

 [GitHub Actions](https://help.github.com/en/articles/about-github-actions)  gives you the flexibility to build an automated software development lifecycle workflow.